Updated: 18-Apr-23

 Fuel Injectors

-Fuel Tank & Caps
+Fuel Tank & Gas Caps

-1979-1984 (up to VIN E_11290)
+Fuel Tank: 1979-1984 (up to VIN E_11290)

-1984½-1993 (from VIN E_11291)
+Fuel Tank: 1984½-1993 (from VIN E_11291)

 These Cabriolets do not use the same fuel tank as the hard-tops; these cars use Cabriolet-specific fuel tanks.

 There has been some talk of making sure that there are baffles in the fuel tank prior to ordering one.
 Baffles prevent fuel starvation during hard cornering when the fuel level is low.
-The Spectra Tank replacement does not have baffles, and neither did the original tanks from the factory.
+The Spectra VW5A tank replacement does not have baffles, and neither did the original tanks from the factory.
 The in-tank transfer pump (low pressure, high volume), to a degree, takes the place of tank baffles on the 1984.5-1993 Cabriolets.
 If you're driving the car hard into corners all the time when the tank is low on fuel (i.e. when there is only a gallon or so left), or driving it at all when the tank is nearly empty, in time you'll burn up the in-tank transfer fuel pump and will end up with a fuel pressure and/or running problem.

-Replacing the fuel tank
+Replacing the Fuel Tank

 Yes, you'll need to drop the rear axle beam in order to replace the tank.

-Running the Fuel Tank Dry
+Help Icons No AttributionRunning the Fuel Tank Dry

 Nine times out of ten, when the tank is allowed to run dry, the in-tank fuel pump is damaged; therefore, replacing the in-tank fuel pump is the only solution.
 The longer you drive with a damaged in-tank fuel pump, the harder the external fuel pump has to work and will ultimately lead to its demise.
 When replacing the fuel pumps, replace the fuel filter at the same time as a precautionary measure.
 There is also a filter screen attached to the in-tank pump; make sure this is clean or new when checking or replacing the in-tank pump.
 And: Let this be a lesson and warning to never, ever let the gas tank run dry!

-The Fuel Tank is Leaking
+Help Icons No AttributionThe Fuel Tank is Leaking

 Fuel/Gas Caps